|

 interested in capturing some of the remaining areas of natural landscape and exploring how

+these areas intersect with our very real need for food production.
 In the Spring of 2023, I started a collaborative project with the Nature Conservancy of Canada.
 I

 wanted to explore creating artwork inspired by viewing the landscape through a conservation